-Katy Carlisle from Freelance Folk looks at how this affects people who are self-employed, and discovers what other freelancers do when they’re doubting themselves.
+Katy Carlisle from Freelance Folk looks at how 'imposter syndrome' can affect people who are self-employed, and discovers what other freelancers and small business owners do when they’re doubting themselves.

 Looking at what you’ve enabled clients to achieve too can be a particularly effective reminder if you’re ever feeling like an imposter.

 There are still ways to prevent it from holding you back.
 The first option is to fake it ‘til you make it.Adopt the Wonder Woman power pose and let’s do this; you might not quite believe in yourself, but nobody else needs to know that.
 Even if you’re not sure that you have the ability to deliver a piece of work, you can generally either spend more time acquiring the relevant skills, or outsource the relevant tasks to someone else.
 Knowing that you have these options available can take the pressure off, and in fact you’ll probably end up doing an amazing job compared to someone who is blasé about the project.
 Worrying means you care!However, if you are experiencing imposter syndrome, “faking it” might make you feel like you’re misrepresenting yourself to clients, so if that makes you a bit uncomfortable you could try the opposite approach and “own it” (ideally accompanied by a sassy hand gesture).